billkarsh/SpikeGLX/Markdown/UserManual.md

 SpikeGLX supports multiple concurrent data streams that you can enable independently each time you run:

-* `imec0`: Imec probe-0 data operating over PXIe or USB.
+* `imec0`: imec probe-0 data operating over PXIe or USB.
-* `imec1`: Imec probe-1 data operating over PXIe or USB.
+* `imec1`: imec probe-1 data operating over PXIe or USB.
 * ... : And so on.
 Up to 4 probes per PXIe module, 2 probes per USB OneBox.
-* `obx0`: Imec OneBox-0 analog and digital data operating over USB.
+* `obx0`: imec OneBox-0 analog and digital data operating over USB.
-* `obx1`: Imec OneBox-1 analog and digital data operating over USB.
+* `obx1`: imec OneBox-1 analog and digital data operating over USB.
 * ... : And so on.
 * `nidq`: Whisper/NI-DAQ acquisition from PXIe, PCI or USB devices.